Free CISI Intro Practice Questions: Derivatives

 What this tests: Derivatives

-Because she has sold the call while already owning the underlying shares, the short call is covered rather than naked.
+She has written the call and already owns the underlying shares, so the position is covered.

 Topic: Derivatives